Is the dress blue and black or is it white and gold ?

 Unfortunately, there is no way of testing, proving or knowing whether someone’s interpretation of reality is correct or incorrect.

 The brain generates our experience of the world through our senses.
 Therefore, our experiences are based on what we can perceive.
+The notion of the majority rules is not always the correct way to determine what is real and what is not.

 Our eyes function like video cameras and the information that strikes the retinas gets passed on through the optic nerve which transmits the signal to the brain’s visual cortex.
 The brain then decodes this information to make sense of it and form a mental image of the outside world.
 It is this mental image that comes into consciousness.